 Usage

-When clients want to use our library, they need to link against libfoo.so
+When clients want to use our library, they need to link against libfoo.so and

 add the path to public headers of our library to their include path.

-has a concept of imported targets for this purpose:
+cmake has a concept of imported targets for this purpose:

 add_library(foo SHARED IMPORTED)